 3. Heartburn And Indigestion

 Slight discomfort or pain after eating a large or fatty meal is fairly common.
-But if you are experiencing heartburn or indigestion continuously for days, then you should see your doctor promptly.
-Heartburn or indigestion can sometimes be a symptom of cancer.
-However, remember that these symptoms can also be due to other illness, viral infections, or ulcers.
+But if you are experiencing heartburn or indigestion continuously for days, then

 You don’t have to worry about bloating that comes and goes.
 But if you feel bloated for more than 3 weeks, see your doctor.
 Stomach cancer and ovarian cancer are usually associated with vague symptoms like bloating and indigestion.